 Along these lines, the research consultancy Wood Mackenzie has noted that copper “is a cornerstone of the EV revolution” and is heavily used in charging stations and other EV applications due to its high electrical conductivity, durability and malleability.
 Consequently, consumption of the red metal for passenger EVs is projected to increase by nearly 700% over the next two decades.

 One of the best investment vehicles for participating in the copper boom, aside from investing in individual copper mining stocks, is the United States Copper Index Fund (CPER).
 This ETF is designed to track the performance of the SummerHaven Copper Index Total Return, and is a convenient, less expensive method for participants to access the returns of a portfolio of copper futures contracts.
-The fund is up 5% year to date but has been rangebound of late.

 Base Metal ETF #3: Global X Lithium & Battery Tech ETF (LIT)